ElMassas/containerization/docs/pullrun.md

 First things first, we need to search for the image, for which we have a few options.
 We can either go to an official container image registry or we can search for it via the CLI:

-> Note: If you are not yet authenticated, it might be requested, and if so just run `docker login` and follow the steps
+> **Note:** If you are not yet authenticated, it might be requested, and if so just run `docker login` on the terminal and follow the steps, or authenticate via the docker desktop app

 ```sh
 $ docker search debian